elizabethsiegle/unrivaled-data-vises-vs-wnba/README.md

 playwright install-deps
 ```

-3. Systemd keeps our app running even after we disconnect.
+3. Systemd keeps our app running 24/7 so you can access the web server dashboard at any time at http://143.110.229.164/ (and you could hook a domain up to it to make it prettier)

 a.
 Create service file!
 ```bash
 nano /etc/systemd/system/unrivaled.service